zulip/zulip-mobile/docs/howto/testing.md

 typically quite fast (5-10s, sometimes less), because it only rechecks tests related to the files you've changed.

-You can run all our tests with `tools/test --full`.
+You can run all our tests with `tools/test --all`.

 To see all options, run `tools/test --help`.